limansky/limansky_me/posts/2015-12-16-Batch-cherry-picking-in-git.md

 with `git add`) and then run `git cherry-pick --continue` until all commits are copied.

-Finally, I you are going to merge the `release` branch into your master, it might be a good idea to merge original `feature` branch into `master` first.
+Finally, if you are going to merge the `release` branch into your master, it might be a good idea to merge original `feature` branch into `master` first.
-It will simplify the merge with `release` since all conflicts between `master` and `feature` branches are already resolved.
+It will simplify the merge with `release` since all conflicts between `master` and `feature` branches will be already resolved.

 ```
                Z -- Y -- X -- W -- V -- U -- T -- S            feature